wentasah/ros2nix/README.md

                         expressions (default: [])
   --extra-native-build-inputs DEP1,DEP2,...
-                        Additional dependencies to add to the generated Nix expressions (default: []) --flake               Generate top-level flake.nix instead of default.nix.
+                        Additional dependencies to add to the generated Nix expressions (default: []) --exclude-deps DEP1,DEP2,...
+                        Dependencies to exclude from the generated Nix expressions (default: []) --flake               Generate top-level flake.nix instead of default.nix.
                         Use with --fetch if some package.xml files are outside